 Axel Schiemann advises German and global clients on a full spectrum of domestic and cross-border regulatory issues and transactions in the financial sector.

-Markus Krüger advises a broad spectrum of German and international clients on complex mergers and acquisitions as well as financial regulatory issues.
-He has a particular focus on serving financial industry and fintech companies, he frequently advises clients on corporate restructurings and general corporate law and has significant experience with bank regulatory and restructuring matters.
+Markus Krüger advises a broad spectrum of German and international clients on complex M&A, private equity transactions, and financial regulatory issues.
+With a particular focus on serving financial industry and fintech companies, he frequently advises clients on corporate restructurings and general corporate law and has significant experience with bank regulatory and restructuring matters.

-Nicola Higgs specializes in financial services regulatory advice and has vast experience advising financial institutions and market infrastructure providers on a wide range of complex domestic and cross-border regulatory issues.
+Nicola Higgs advises clients on financial services regulatory matters and has vast experience counseling financial institutions and market infrastructure providers on a wide range of complex UK and cross-border regulatory issues.

-Rob Moulton specializes in financial services regulatory advice and draws on extensive experience advising investment banks, governments, corporate finance houses, clearing houses, fund managers, insurers, stockbrokers, and online trading businesses on a variety of legal and regulatory risk management matters.
+Rob Moulton advises clients on financial services regulatory matters and draws on extensive experience guiding investment banks, governments, corporate finance houses, clearing houses, fund managers, insurers, stockbrokers, and online trading businesses on a variety of legal and regulatory risk management matters.

-Stephen Wink, Global Co-Chair of Latham & Watkins’ Fintech Industry Group and Global Digital Assets & Web3 Practice, advises a wide range of market players including investment banks, hedge funds, private equity firms, exchanges, alternative trading platforms, transfer agents, other financial institutions, and fintechs on matters involving the regulation of broker-dealers and investment advisors, market regulation, and compliance and enforcement matters.
+Stephen Wink, Global Co-Chair of Latham & Watkins’ Fintech Industry Group and Global Digital Assets & Web3 Practice, advises a wide range of market players — including investment banks, hedge funds, private equity firms, exchanges, alternative trading platforms, transfer agents, other financial institutions, and fintechs — on matters involving the regulation of broker-dealers and investment advisors, market regulation, and compliance and enforcement matters.

-Yvette Valdez, Co-Chair of Latham & Watkins’ Commodities and Derivatives Regulation and Enforcement Practice, head of the US Derivatives Regulatory Practice, and Co-Chair of the Global Digital Assets & Web3 Practice, advises emerging companies, financial institutions, and investment managers on complex regulatory challenges in the development of bespoke financial crypto-asset and cryptocurrency technologies including token sales, market infrastructure, trading, clearing, and settlement solutions on distributed ledger technology.
+Yvette Valdez, Co-Chair of Latham & Watkins’ Commodities and Derivatives Regulation and Enforcement Practice, head of the US Derivatives Regulatory Practice, and Co-Chair of the Global Digital Assets & Web3 Practice, advises emerging companies, financial institutions, and investment managers on complex regulatory challenges in developing bespoke financial crypto-asset and cryptocurrency technologies.
+Ms. Valdez’s experience spans token sales, market infrastructure, trading, clearing, and settlement solutions on distributed ledger technology.
 She also guides clients on US and cross-border cutting-edge fintech initiatives in the derivatives markets.